ucsb-cs148-w24/project-pj07-datingalgorithm/team/LEARNING.md

 Palvi has no previous experience, will commit to working through tutorials and learn about React and Node.js during week 3 and 4.

 Emily has no previous experience, will work together with Palvi to learn about React and Node.js through tutorials during week 3 and 4.

+Week 4 1/31
+Palvi, Emily, and Koray posted in react_native_help and js_help a tutorial.